NikaPanchulidze/ai-agents-dashboard/README.md

 - All activity data is fetched from a client-side API endpoint via the useActivities hook.
 - Filtering and sorting are handled client-side given the static data size.

-## What I Would Improve With More Time
+## One thing I Would Improve With More Time

 - Add debounced search to improve performance with large datasets.
-- Integrate pagination or infinite scrolling for better scalability.
-- Filtering and searching would happen on server side.